songyz2019/hsi2rgb/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/hsi2rgb.svg)](https://pypi.org/project/hsi2rgb)

 Easily convert a hyperspectral image to an RGB image. hsi2rgb is:
-1. A python package that supports numpy, torch and jax, with gamma correction, automatically convertions, XYZ and RGB colorspace suppots, etc.
+1. A python package that easily integrates with numpy, torch and jax, with gamma correction, batch converting, automatically formats convertions, XYZ and RGB colorspace suppots, etc.
 2. A docker container that can be easily deployed as a GUI application

 ![ui-demo.jpg](asset/ui-demo.jpg)